vzhang1112/crude-cookbook/content/prep_recipes/chicken stock.md

 # Notes
 - Can become a little lumpy if the carcass is gelatinous
 - Keeps for quite a while after cooking
-- Can become concentrated chicken stock if you cook and reduce for long enough
+- The longer you reduce for, the more concentrated the stock will be